book a free consulTATION today!

 Why Proper Trademark Use Matters for Small Businesses

-Your Trademark Only Works If You Use It Properly
+Your Trademark Only Helps If You Use It Right

-A trademark gives you exclusive rights to use your brand name, logo, or slogan in connection with your products or services.
-But those rights depend on consistent, correct use.
-If you use your trademark inconsistently—or let others use it without control—you can weaken your legal protection.
+A trademark gives you the right to use your brand name, logo, or slogan in connection with your products or services.
+However, those rights depend on how you use it in the real world.
+If you use your mark randomly, change it constantly, or let other people use it without any control, you can weaken your legal position.

-Think of your trademark like a muscle.
-Use it correctly, and it gets stronger.
-Use it carelessly, and it loses power.
+Think of it like a muscle —use it properly and it strengthens.
+Neglect it and it weakens.

 Correct: “Buy SparkWave™ cleaning spray.”